 You can create, save and write files to the ESP32 filesystem by writing the code yourself on the Arduino IDE.
 This is not very useful, because you’d have to type the content of your files in the Arduino sketch.

-First, make sure you have the latest Arduino IDE installed, and you have the ESP32 add-on for the Arduino IDE.
-If you don’t, follow one of the following tutorials to install the add-on:
+First, make sure you have the ESP32 add-on for the Arduino IDE.
+If you don’t, follow the next tutorial:

-Follow the next steps to install the filesystem uploader:
+Follow the next steps to install the filesystem uploader if you’re using Windows:

 1) Go to the releases page and click the ESP32FS-1.0.zip file to download.

-3) Unzip the downloaded .zip folder to the Tools folder.
+4) Unzip the downloaded .zip folder.
+Open it and copy the ESP32FS folder to the tools folder you created in the previous step.
 You should have a similar folder structure:

 To check if the plugin was successfully installed, open your Arduino IDE.
 Select your ESP32 board, go to Tools and check that you have the option “ESP32 Sketch Data Upload“.